We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Hail

 While metal roofing can withstand the impact of hail, it will likely dent.
-These dents and dings are usually just cosmetic, and not structural.
+These dents and dings are usually just cosmetic and not structural.
 Still, asphalt might be the better choice in hail-prone locations.

 Tornado

 Homes located in tornado-risk areas benefit from the protection that a metal roof can provide.
 Metal roofs can withstand up to 140 mile per hour winds, minimizing the risk of damage during a tornado.
-Many look to roofing materials that meet the nation’s strictest building codes—Miami-Dade County—when choosing a roof in a tornado- or hurricane-prone area.
+Many homeowners look to roofing materials that meet the nation’s strictest building codes—Miami-Dade County—when choosing a roof in a tornado- or hurricane-prone area.

-“When installed properly, quality metal roofs are rated to stand up to F2 tornado wind speeds, resist leaks, and are much less likely to puncture, tear, or crack due to flying debris or massive hailstones,” says Ramey.
+“When installed properly, quality metal roofs are rated to stand up to F2 tornado wind speeds, resist leaks, and [they] are much less likely to puncture, tear, or crack due to flying debris or massive hailstones,” says Ramey.

 Hurricane

 During a hurricane, wind-driven rain is a major concern.
-Eliminating opportunities for wind and rain to enter the home through the roof is imperative to prevent risky mold and expensive water damage.
+Eliminating opportunities for wind and rain to enter the home through the roof is imperative to prevent mold and expensive water damage.

 “For hurricane-prone areas, metal roofs are most often recommended due to their durability and wind resistance.
 Standing seam metal roofs are especially resistant to high winds,” says Prchal.